Donald Trump’s Mental Impairment Means He Can’t ‘Think Strategically Or In Abstract Terms,’ Professor Says

 “He’s driven by negative emotion, often paranoid and often insulting, vulgar, vitriolic,” Talmadge added.

-The explanation gained viral attention this week, generating thousands of likes and share while also prompted UT Southwestern to point out to Newsweek that Talmadge was speaking in a personal capacity and not for the school.
+The explanation gained viral attention this week, generating thousands of likes and shares while also prompted UT Southwestern to point out to Newsweek that Talmadge was speaking in a personal capacity and not for the school.
 He is not the first to point out potential mental health issues for the president.
-Dr. Bandy X. Lee, a noted Yale University psychiatrist, has repeatedly spoken out about she believes to be signs of a dangerous mental state and even written a book that contains essays from 27 psychologists, psychiatrists, and mental health experts.
+Dr. Bandy X. Lee, a noted Yale University psychiatrist, has repeatedly spoken out about what she believes to be signs of a dangerous mental state and had even written a book that contains essays from 27 psychologists, psychiatrists, and mental health experts.

-As The Inquisitr reported, Lee has tried to organize other mental health experts to speak out against what they see as potential dangers, even though it has long been tradition for doctors not to speak out about patients they have not personally evaluated.
+As The Inquisitr reported, Lee has tried to organize other mental health experts to speak out against what they see as potential dangers, even though it has long been a tradition for doctors not to speak out about patients they have not personally evaluated.

-Lee has said she feel compelled to speak out because of potential danger to the United States due to Trump’s impulsive actions.
+Lee has said she felt compelled to speak out because of potential danger to the United States due to Trump’s impulsive actions.

 “With Donald Trump there will be unacceptable levels of danger of him either destroying the United States or perhaps even human civilization,” Lee said in an interview with Salon.
 “Donald Trump is a national emergency.”

 The White House has pushed back against these assertions that Donald Trump’s mental state poses a danger, saying it is improper.
-But some critics have also seized on these assessments in calling for Trump’s cabinet members to consider removing him from office via the 25th Amendment, which allows for removal of a president who is medically unfit to hold office.
+But some critics have also seized on these assessments in calling for Trump’s cabinet members to consider removing him from office via the 25th Amendment, which allows for the removal of a president who is medically unfit to hold office.